automorph-org/automorph/docs/Examples.md

 trait Api {
   def hello(some: String, n: Int): String

-  // Invoked as 'hello'
   def hi(some: String, n: Int): String
 }

 // Create server implementation of the remote API class ApiImpl {
-  // Exposed both as 'hello' and 'hi' def hello(some: String, n: Int): String =
+  def hello(some: String, n: Int): String =
     s"Hello $some $n!"
 }